Blatzar/scraping-tutorial/devtools_detectors.md

 If you can find the offending js responsible for the detection you can bypass it by redifining the function in violentmonkey, but I recommend against it since it's often hidden and obfuscated.
 The best way to bypass this issue is to re-compile firefox or chrome with a switch to disable the console.

 **3.**
-Applying state to the debugger.
+Invoking the debugger as a constructor?
 Looks something like this in the wild:
 ```js
 function _0x39426c(e) {
     function t(e) {